mikeoliphant/neural-amp-modeler-lv2/README.md

 NAM WaveNet models are generally quite expensive to run.
 This isn't (much of) an issue on modern PCs, but you may have trouble running on less powerful hardware.

-A Raspberry Pi 4 running a 64bit OS can run "standard" NAM models with plenty of room to spare for a cabinet IR and some effects.
-It is also capable of running two "standard" NAM models, but with less headroom for other effects.

 If you are having trouble running a "standard" model, try looking for "feather", or even "nano" (the least expensive) models.
 You can find a list of ["feather"-tagged models on Tone3000](https://www.tone3000.com/search?sizes=feather).
 Note that tagging models is up to the submitter, so not all "feather" models are tagged as such - you should be able to find more if you dig around.

 For more information on model type support, see the [NeuralAudio](https://github.com/mikeoliphant/NeuralAudio) repository, which is where the model handling code lives.